stevleibelts-archive/php_component_dependency_injection/README.md

 * Understand dependency injection by writing own di container
 * Create di container with *dump*/*cache* method that generates pure php code by reading configuration
+* Implement a "auto discovery" mode that simple instantiates all dependent classes and injects them
+* Create console app that analyze given class and returns a basic configuration

 # Influenced By